MoonDusk1996/scarab/README.md

 ## 📝About

-Scarab is a command line application written in javascript to encrypt and decrypt files in a totally simple, fast and free way.
+Scarab is a command line application for linux systems written in javascript to encrypt and decrypt files in a totally simple, fast and free way.

 ## ️📋Requirements